 What does my child need to wear each day?
 It is the responsibility of the family to make sure their child is dressed appropriately for the weather.
 We provide detailed guidelines upon registration, but in general snow pants, snow boots, long underwear of wool or silk, and hats, gloves and scarves keep the kids warm in the winter.
 Rain coats, pants, and boots keep the kids dry in the rain.
 And sun hats, sunscreen, and bug spray allow us to explore in the summer.
 Playing and learning outside all year long is possible and quite enjoyable when children are dressed in the proper gear.

 How do I enroll?
-Please send an email to Sarah at email@example.com with the ages and number of children enrolling, desired days and times, and other questions you may have.
+Please send an email to email@example.com with the ages and number of children enrolling, desired days and times, and other questions you may have.
 We will respond as soon as possible to confirm your enrollment and provide our release form and payment information.

 What types of payment do you accept?
 We accept payment via check and credit/debit card.
 Payment is due in full to hold your child's place in class.
 Refunds are not available.
 If you would like to come for a trial class before committing, you are absolutely welcome, space permitting.
 Classes missed on the part of the family due to illness or travel may be made up depending on availability.
 Classes cancelled by Brooklyn Nature Days will be offered as a makeup or class credit at our discretion.